 "Castle of Glass" Linkin Park

-"Walk In," of course, is the first song I wrote in the text of one of my novels.
-It's involved in an important scene with the expansion of the group in ON THE DAWNING.
-A recording of this song is available on the site under Bonus Material. *Editor's Note on 10 October 2016: Content is no longer available.* "Iridescent" is connected to the tragedy pre-series which drives the plot of On the Dawning.
-"Castle of Glass" is the most recent track I've chosen for my imagined movie trailers.
+"Walk In" is a song I wrote myself that's involved in an important scene.
+A recording of this song is available on the site here.
+(Editor's Note: Content is no longer available.)* "Iridescent" is connected to a past tragedy, while "Castle of Glass" is the most recent track I've chosen for my imagined movie trailer.

 "What I've Done" Linkin Park